kvong/Advanced-C-progamming/4.OS-SchedulerAlgorithms/JOURNAL.md

 - Scheduling Algorithm:
     1. All process starts at the highest priority queue.
     2. A process is moved 1 level lower in priority if:
-        A. The process wait time exceeds a specific time threshold.
+        1. The process wait time exceeds a specific time threshold.
-        B. The process wait time exceeds the average wait time of a constant k times the average wait time of the processes 1 tier lower in priority.
+        2. The process wait time exceeds the average wait time of a constant k times the average wait time of the processes 1 tier lower in priority.
     3. If the process is rescheduled at the same priority a few times then it will be moved to a lower priority.
 (My personal touch I added to make things interesting)

 - Random behavior simulated in child processes:
     - Every time the child is shedule it will roll a number:

-        0 = Child process will terminate (10% of the time) 1 = Child process will run for entire time quantum (30% of the time) 2 = Child process will wait for an event that will last s time (30% of the time) 3 = Child process will run for a bit an get interupted (30% of the time)
+        0 = Child process will terminate (10% of the time)

+        1 = Child process will run for entire time quantum (30% of the time)

+        2 = Child process will wait for an event that will last s time (30% of the time)

+        3 = Child process will run for a bit an get interupted (30% of the time)

 ### Personal Notes: